The ingenuity of a skilled machinist and a Texas wildcatter created a device to stop gushers.

 Petroleum drilling and production technologies, among the most advanced of any industry, evolved as exploratory wells drilled deeper into highly pressurized geologic formations.
 One idea began with a sketch on the sawdust floor of a Texas machine shop.

-“The object of our invention is to provide a device designed to be secured to the top of the casing while the drilling is being done and which will be adapted to be closed tightly about the drill stem when necessary,” they noted in their patent application, which was finalized and approved four years later.
+“The object of our invention is to provide a device designed to be secured to the top of the casing while the drilling is being done and which will be adapted to be closed tightly about the drill stem when necessary,” they noted in their 1922 U.S. patent application, which was approved four years later.

-But by the time of the popular 1956 film “Giant,” where actor James Dean celebrated in a rain of oil, most oilfield gushers had ended.
-Advanced technologies for well control and blowout prevention had been in place for decades.
+Wells that erupted into gushers were dramatic but dangerous and wasteful.
+The ram-type blowout preventer brought a dramatic change.
+By the time of the 1956 movie “Giant,” where actor James Dean celebrated in a rain of oil, most gushers had ended.

 Perhaps the most famous high-pressure blowout occurred at Spindletop Hill near Beaumont, Texas.
 Shortly after 10 a.m. on January 10, 1901, a three-man crew was drilling when a six-inch stream of oil and natural gas erupted 100 feet into the air.
 It was the first U.S. well to produce 100,000 barrels of oil per day.